 Cost of transport in Israel

 Maintaining a car in Israel is highly expensive.
-The Israeli government does offer benefits to new expats who decide to buy a car, but there are stipulations relating to the number of years the car must be owned and the number of people who can drive it.
-Petrol is becoming prohibitively expensive, and Israel has some of the highest taxes on buying vehicles.
+The Israeli government does offer benefits to new expats who buy a car, but there are stipulations relating to the number of years the car must be owned and the number of people who can drive it.
+Petrol is becoming extremely expensive, and Israel has some of the highest taxes on buying vehicles.

-Most locals and expats use public transport to get around in Israel, primarily consisting of trains and buses.
+Most locals and expats use public transport, primarily trains and buses, to get around in Israel.
 Fares vary depending on distance and the route travelled.
 Individual inter-city taxis can be expensive but can be a good option for getting around in a large group.

 Cost of groceries in Israel

 Groceries in Israel are costly and are among the most expensive in the world.
-Items like fruit, milk, bread, cheese and nappies are among the costliest.
-Expats can reduce their costs by purchasing in bulk and buying seasonal produce.
-Visiting one of Israel's many markets is also a sure-fire way to get fresh produce at low prices.
+Items like fruit, milk, bread, cheese, and nappies are among the costliest.
+You can reduce your expenses by purchasing in bulk and buying seasonal produce.
+Visiting one of Israel’s many markets is also a sure-fire way to get fresh produce at low prices.

 Some of the most affordable supermarkets in Israel include Rami Levy and Victory.
-Expats with a few bucks to spend can visit Shufersal or Mega for speciality goods at a premium.
+If you have a few bucks to spend, you can visit Shufersal or Mega for speciality goods at a premium.

 Cost of entertainment and eating out in Israel